Graduate Admissions

 Dual Degree Options

-The only formal dual degree program is between the Department of Architecture, and the Department of Urban Studies and Planning: the dual Master of Architecture and Master of City Planning degree.
-Other dual degrees have been crafted by qualified students already in the program, by arrangement with their advisors.
+The only formal dual degree program is between the Department of Architecture, and the Department of Urban Studies and Planning: the dual Master of Architecture and Master of City Planning degrees.
+Other dual degrees have been crafted by qualified students already in the program by arrangement.

 Applicants to the MArch/MCP program have two choices for applying:

 • Apply to both programs simultaneously.
-Application must be accepted by both programs in order for student to enroll, but one program must be chosen to begin first.
+The applications must be accepted by both programs in order for student to enroll, but one program must be chosen to begin first.

 • Apply to either the MArch or the MCP program.
 Once admitted, at the end of the first year, apply to the second program.
 Admission to the second program is not guaranteed.

-• Students already enrolled in a graduate program at MIT need to have their study plans approved by both Architecture and their home departments.
+• Students already enrolled in a graduate program at MIT need to have their study plans approved by both Architecture and the dual departments.
 Applicants will need two letters of recommendation from MIT faculty.
-Be aware that the Architecture application deadline is December 31.
+Be aware each department or degree program may have different application deadlines.

 STEM Classifications